-At the park, Dan has Scott run through a number of PLAYfun locomotor activities, including crossovers.
+At the park, Dan has Scott run through a number of PLAY fun locomotor activities, including crossovers.
 Scott takes to the activity with good speed, and for the most part he's able to display front and rear crossovers.
 However, Scott sometimes misses a rear step, and when he does it throws off his whole motion and instead of adjusting in mid-stride, Scott usually has to stop and start fresh.

 Dan also sees that Scott's upper body coordinates well with the movement of his lower body, but again, when Scott stumbles, it takes him a moment to realign his coordination.
-Dan places a mark under "Competent", but he places it close to "Emerging".
+Dan places a mark under "Competent," but he places it close to "Emerging."

-Developing Αςϥι uired
+Devel oping Acqu uired

-Initia al En nerging Competent Proficient
+Initia al Em erging ompe tent Pro oficient

-x
+X

-0 10 20 30 40 5 0 60 70 80 90 10
+0 10 20 30 40 5 0 60 70 80 90 100)